Thanooz143/paino-bot/README.md

                                                                    How to Use

-Install the required libraries:
+1)Install the required libraries:

-pip install pyautogui keyboard
+2)pip install pyautogui keyboard

-Run the script and position the cursor over the game tiles to determine their coordinates.
+3)Run the script and position the cursor over the game tiles to determine their coordinates.

-Replace the hardcoded coordinates in the script with the actual tile positions from your game.
+4)Replace the hardcoded coordinates in the script with the actual tile positions from your game.

-Start the game and run the bot script.
+5)Start the game and run the bot script.
 Press "q" to stop the bot.

 Notes